-Join Todd Perkins for an in-depth discussion in this video How to use the exercise files, part of iOS 10 App Development Essentials 2: Design a User Interface.
+Join Todd Perkins for an in-depth discussion in this video How to use the exercise files, part of Learning iOS 10 App Development: 2 Design a User Interface.

 - [Instructor] The Exercise Files for this course are organized by chapters.
 So each chapter folder contains the corresponding files for the chapters of the course.
 So we have chapter one, two, and three.
 Inside of these chapter folders you're going to find sub-folders, and in those sub-folders are going to be final and start states of the projects for that particular movie.
 You're going to see the name of the file to open up on your screen as you're going through the course.